vasuchettyphd/rag_tutorial/README.md

 <details>

-<summary>**OpenSearch** is an open-source search and analytics suite that enables users to perform advanced search, monitoring, and analysis tasks on large volumes of data.</summary> Originally derived from Elasticsearch and Kibana, OpenSearch was developed by Amazon Web Services (AWS) as a community-driven, Apache 2.0 licensed alternative.
+<summary><b>OpenSearch</b> is an open-source search and analytics suite that enables users to perform advanced search, monitoring, and analysis tasks on large volumes of data.</summary> Originally derived from Elasticsearch and Kibana, OpenSearch was developed by Amazon Web Services (AWS) as a community-driven, Apache 2.0 licensed alternative.
 It offers capabilities for full-text search, log and event data analysis, and real-time analytics, commonly used in application monitoring, security monitoring, and business intelligence.

 ### Key Components of OpenSearch